jdc-cunningham/upwork-job-filter/DEVLOG.md

 Ugh... can't help but feel this project is a waste of time

 Struggling with the layers of messaging, I've left myself notes in the past too

+4:05 PM

+Back on, I am making this harder than it needs to be

+The filters should be kept on the DOM level via localStorage not in background.js

+This info is not private or secret

+The popup-ui is just an interface to see/modify the filter